manosim/manos.im/README.md

 ## More Information

 This is a static website build with [Pelican](http://www.getpelican.com/) in Python.
-The frontend is using [Bootstrap](http://www.getbootstrap.com/).
-It is hosted on [Github Pages](http://pages.github.com/).
+The frontend is built [Bootstrap](http://www.getbootstrap.com/).
+The website is hosted on [Github Pages](http://pages.github.com/).